nktnlx/jetbrains_python_developer/1_chatty_bot/README.md

 - calculates your age using math magic;
 - counts numbers from ZERO to an INPUT number;
 - gives your a multiple-choice question about Python;
 - says good bye ..and misses you a lot!

+The code was created using Python 3.8
+If your machine has an installed Python 3, you can run the code in terminal(command line) by typing:
+$ python3 bot.py